Hotel Portofino: Series 2

+Series 3

 Production

-Baker created and wrote the first series in autumn (September, October, November) 2020.
-Principal photography took place on location in Rijeka, Lovran, and Rovinj, Croatia and minor part was filmed in Portofino, Italy in 2021.
-A novelisation of the series, written by JP O'Connell, was published in December 2021 ahead of the series launch on BritBox.
+Baker created and wrote the first series in 2020.
+Principal photography took place on location in Rijeka, Lovran, and Rovinj, Croatia.
+A minor part was filmed in Portofino, Italy in 2021.

-The second series began filming in July 2022, which was Croatia's biggest television production of that year.
-The production employed 135 Croatian crew, including 13 out of 14 heads of departments, and over than 800 extras.
+The second series began filming in July 2022.
+It was Croatia's largest television production of that year.
+The production employed 135 Croatian crew, including 13 out of 14 heads of departments, and more than 800 extras.

 Release

 BetaFilm Group is handling international distribution of the series.
-In June 2021, it was announced the first series of Hotel Portofino had sold to BritBox and ITV, Sky Italia, Foxtel in Australia and the American broadcaster PBS.
-Sales expanded to DR in Denmark, Sveriges Television, Norway’s NRK, Yle in Finland, Icelandic broadcaster Sýn and NPO in the Netherlands by October.
+In June 2021, it was announced the first series of Hotel Portofino had been sold to BritBox and ITV, Sky Italia, Foxtel in Australia and the American broadcaster PBS.
+Sales expanded to Danish DR, Swedish SVT, Norwegian NRK, Finnish Yle, Icelandic Sýn and Dutch NPO by October.

 BritBox released a trailer for the first series on 5 January 2022.

+A novelisation of the series, written by J.P.
+O'Connell, was published in December 2021 ahead of the series launch on BritBox.
+A follow-up novel, Hotel Portofino: Lovers and Liars, was published on 15 February 2024.

+Series 2 began airing on U&DRAMA on Friday 8 November.

 Reception

-Radio Times consistently complimented series one, awarding Hotel Portofino a glowing front cover and countless Pick of the Days.
+Radio Times consistently complimented the first series, awarding Hotel Portofino a glowing front cover and countless Pick of the Days.
 Jane Rackham also boasted the 'sumptuous period drama' as 'enjoyable escapism' in the magazine.

-Anita Singh in The Telegraph gave the first series two out of five stars, praising the production values but unimpressed by the writing.
+In more critical reviews, Anita Singh in The Telegraph gave the first series two out of five stars, praising the production values but unimpressed by the writing.
 Singh remarked, 'It is a drama serial which draws so heavily from The Durrells and Downton Abbey that it could have been assembled from an ITV kit, although it is a pale imitation of both.

 Barbara Ellen of The Observer awarded the second series two out of five stars, summarizing it as 'so silly you may just enjoy it.'